Under the Spring Moon

 The fast is broken each evening with a meal called iftar, traditionally beginning with dates and water, following the example of the Prophet Muhammad.

-Below: Before dawn, many rise for a pre-fast meal called suhoor.
+Photo below: Before dawn, many rise for a pre-fast meal called suhoor.

 Fasting cultivates empathy for those who experience hunger daily and strengthens a sense of social responsibility.